 So, this meal is actually 3 different recipes combined: ranchero sauce, refried black beans, and whole wheat tortillas.
 Oh, and the fried eggs, but you can probably figure that part out for yourself.
 (Can you?)

-(modified from Emeril Lagasse’s recipe on Food Network.)
+(modified from Emeril Lagasse’s recipe.)

 - 1 tablespoon olive oil